1. Talk with your Academic Advisor EARLY! Meet with your advisor to discuss the classes you want to take abroad for credit toward

 you need to submit an application fee and any other required paperwork.
 If so, you

-can hand a check and/or additional paperwork to Fredonia's International Education
+can hand a check and/or additional paperwork to Fredonia's Office of International

 5. Application Deadlines